-It’s easy to beat yourself up when you fail.
+It’s easy to beat yourself up when you fail, but accepting failure is challenging.

-This is something that we all do remarkably well – even if it’s only you that knows of your failure and no one else.
+This is something that we all do remarkably well—even if only you know of your failure and no one else.

 Sadly, you will hold yourself to the fire and become your own harshest critic.